Oaxaca City Guide: Travel Tips And The Best Spots

 How expensive is it to visit Oaxaca City?

-The city is small and walkable so you would normally not spend anything on transportation, except for the transportation to and from the Oaxaca City airport but as mentioned, if you take the “transporte colectivo” is also super cheap.
+The city is small and walkable, so you would normally not spend anything on transportation, except for the transportation to and from the Oaxaca City airport, but as mentioned, if you take the “transporte colectivo“, it’s also super cheap.

 Do people speak English in Oaxaca City?

-Can you drink the water from the tap in Oaxaca City?
+Can you drink water from the tap in Oaxaca City?

-The answer is nope, you should not drink water from the tap in Oaxaca City, instead, buy some water bottles from OXXO, our most common corner store, they are everywhere.
+You should not drink water from the tap in Oaxaca City; instead, buy some water bottles from OXXO, our most common corner store, which are everywhere.

 How many days in Oaxaca do I need?